sandboks/odin-tictactoe/README.md

 - triggering a css animation and ending it on the last frame, repeatedly
 - testing across multiple browsers
 - animations to transition between different states of the webpage
+- basic CPU player AI using a heuristic

 # SELF CRITIQUE
 - the .css file is massive (1000+ lines).
 In future, I need to find ways to organize it better and make it more manageable